 Alcohol use is permitted on site only after work hours.
 It is not permitted during regular 9-5 hours, except on special occasions as defined by the coop itself.

 We must respect each residence and their family members.
 As such take care to not glamorize the use of legal substances.

 Smoking, drugs, legal or not, and alcohol use will not be permitted in public buildings at any time, unless the coop itself has designated a specific use of alcohol.
 On these exception periods or in your home please take care not to become completely intoxicated as to be out of control.

 The community has a Quiet Hours policy that asks people not to do construction, use power tools, or make big noises between 9 PM and 9 AM.

-If there is a noise concern, communicate, in the moment, directly and respectfully (use eye contact, gentle tone and words and with kids to get on their eye-level).
+If there is a noise concern, communicate, in the moment, directly and respectfully (use eye contact, gentle tone, and words and with kids to get on their eye-level).

 It is the responsibility of Natura residents to communicate these guidelines to their adult and child guests.

 If a personal property is deemed to be unkempt or in an unclean state, Natura reserves the right to have the space cleaned and organized at the property owner’s expense.
-Of course all reasonable resolution must be attempted before such action would be taken.
-If a property owner is responsible for the unclean state of community space and refuses to resolve the uncleanly state in a timely manner the coop shall expense all cleaning costs to said property owner.
+Of course, all reasonable resolution must be attempted before such action would be taken.
+If a property owner is responsible for the unclean state of community space and refuses to resolve the uncleanly state in a timely manner the coop shall expense all cleaning costs to the said property owner.

 Homes must be kept in a state of good repair as to not be unsightly.
-Should a property owner refuse to maintain the exterior of their buildings Natura reserve the right to repair any buildings or out building at the property owner’s expense, within reason.
+Should a property owner refuse to maintain the exterior of their buildings Natura reserve the right to repair any buildings or outbuilding at the property owner’s expense, within reason.